- Home

 -

-Nine of the city's 19 wells currently exceed PFAS water quality standards and guidelines.
+As of July 2023, 10 of the city's 20 wells currently exceed PFAS water quality standards and guidelines.

-The temporary water treatment facility, located near the intersection of Valley Creek Road and Tower Drive, is currently treating water from four of these wells to meet water quality standards and guidelines for PFAS.
-The remaining five wells have been removed from service.
+The temporary water treatment facility, located near the intersection of Valley Creek Road and Tower Drive, is currently treating water from six of these wells to meet water quality standards and guidelines for PFAS.
+Of the four remaining affected wells, one has been permanently abandoned; two are temporarily removed from service; and one remains available for service to meet short duration peak water demand.

 - Which well is serving my home?